-Changes in numbers of territories at the species level for selected listed species are now for the second time statistically tested in this report.
+Changes in numbers of territories at the species level for selected listed species are statistically tested in this report.
 The same procedure is also used for comparing breeding results in a few cases.
 Statistical power will however still be low (i.e. there is a low probability of finding statistically significant results even though true, biologically significant changes may have occurred), due to the short time frame.
 Another way to put it is that large differences is required (strong trends) to reach statistical significance.